-AN astonished magistrate has told a man he was in “total denial” about the friendliness of his former dog after it brutally attacked a man and a woman in Wangara last year.
+AN astonished magistrate has told a man he was in “total denial” about the friendliness of his former dog after it attacked a man and a woman in Wangara last year.

 The woman spent two nights in hospital and required surgery to mend severe wounds on her arm, which was left permanently damaged.

 The dog was eventually put down after it attacked a 16-year-old boy in an incident unrelated to this case.

 Antonio Cicchino was due to face trial in Joondalup Magistrates Court on Monday having pleaded not guilty to two charges of “dog attack causing physical injury” and one charge of not being in control of a dog in a public place.

 The trial did not go ahead after he changed his plea to guilty.